-- (12) An applicant who has been excluded from study on academic grounds at the University or another tertiary institution may apply for admission prior to expiration of a period of exclusion, but enrolment will not be permitted until expiration of the period of exclusion. - (13) Students who have been permanently excluded on academic grounds from any tertiary institution will not be admitted to the University until a period of not less than 24 months has elapsed from the start of the exclusion. - (14) Applicants who are subject to, or have completed, a period of academic exclusion from the University or another tertiary institution must provide details of the exclusion penalties that were applied with their application for admission to the University.
+- (12) An applicant who has been excluded from study on academic grounds at the University or another tertiary institution may apply for admission prior to expiration of a period of exclusion, but enrolment will not be permitted until expiration of the period of exclusion. - (13) Students who have been permanently excluded from a course on academic grounds from any tertiary institution will not be considered for admission to any course at the University until a period of not less than 24 months has elapsed from the start of the exclusion. - (14) Applicants who are subject to, or have completed, a period of academic exclusion from another tertiary institution must provide details of the exclusion penalties that were applied with their application for admission to the University.

-English Language Proficiency Requirements
+Section 2 - English Language Proficiency Requirements